lllyasviel/DanbooRegion/README_temp.md

     Baidu Drive (百度网盘):
     url here.

-After the downloading and dicompression, you may see images like this:
+After the downloading and decompression, you may see images like this:

 ![img1](https://lllyasviel.github.io/DanbooRegion/page_imgs/sc.jpg)